Shilpa-Hina Twitter War Over Adult Clip Row: A Fan Threatens To Leak Hina’s MMS, Rocky Slams The Fan

 Hina & Shilpa’s Fans Fight

 The account has been suspended and Shilpa and Hina's fans are seen fighting among themselves.
-Apparently, the same fan circulated Shilpa's MMS and now threatening to release Hina's MMS.
+Apparently, the same fan circulated Shilpa's MMS and is now threatening to release Hina's MMS.

 @Pinkishhue1